pandastream/panda_uploader/README.md

 * **`upload_strategy`**: see below.
 * **`widget`**: force use of HTML5-based or Flash-based widget.
 By default, HTML5 widget is used if supported, falling back to Flash if not.
 See below.
 * **`allowed_extensions`**: an array of strings.
 These are the file extensions that will be allowed by the uploader.
 See below.
+* **`file_size_limit`**: maximum size of the files to upload.
+By default, units are expected to be Kilobytes.
+Other units can be specified by passing a string such as "25MB" or "1GB".
+Valid units are B, KB, MB and GB.
 * and several events: `onwidgetload`, `onchange`, `onprogress`, `onreadystatechange`, `onsuccess`, `onload`, `onerror`.
 See below.